 The move is motivated by worries about China in particular, whose investment flows into the EU have been steadily growing.
 These reached $49.8bn in 2016, corresponding to around 30% of China’s total outbound investment and equivalent to that attracted by the US and East Asia combined in that year.
 Through its two sovereign funds, the State Administration for Foreign Exchange and the China Investment Corporation, and other state-owned enterprises, China has acquired stakes in major European infrastructure and technology assets, including a German robotics firm, Britain’s Hinkley Point C nuclear power plant and the Greek port of Piraeus.

-In Europe's crisis-hit south, the reality is markedly different.
+In Europe’s crisis-hit south, the reality looms markedly different.
 With their economies still not fully recovered and domestic government investment hit by fiscal tightening, Spain, Greece, and Portugal view China as a source of much-needed funds.
 Nowhere is this felt more acutely than in Athens.
-The Greek government wants a 'clean exit' from the third bail-out in August and conditionality attached to any post-programme debt relief are linked to progress with the privatisation of state assets.
-This is largely dependent on the country's ability to attract foreign investment.
+The Greek government wants a ‘clean exit’ from the third bail-out in August and conditionality attached to any post-programme debt relief are linked to progress with the privatisation of state assets, which in turn is largely dependent on the country’s ability to attract foreign investment.

 Danae Kyriakopoulou is Chief Economist and Head of Research at OMFIF.
-For further analysis into international capital flows, trends in sovereign funds' investments and global net international investment positions, read OMFIF's upcoming Global Public Investor 2018 report, to be released on 23 May.
+For further analysis into international capital flows, trends in sovereign funds’ investments and global net international investment positions, read OMFIF’ s upcoming Global Public Investment 2018 report, to be released on 23 May.